Should You Try the Keto Soup Diet? Read This Before Starting

 In other words, you’ll still be eating low carb, high fat (LCHF) on the Keto Soup Diet, with a few additional restrictions.
-Namely, you’ll be eating a nutrient-dense, high-fat soup every day for five days, alongside other nutrient-dense, high fat foods from a limited menu.
+Namely, you’ll be eating a nutrient-containing, high-fat soup every day for five days, alongside other wholesome, high-fat foods from a limited menu.

-After the five days are over, you can go back to your favorite low-carb, paleo, keto, or otherwise healthy recipes, enjoy keto desserts, or any other foods that fit your chosen diet plan.
+After the five days are over, you can go back to your favorite low-carb, paleo, keto, or other recipes, enjoy keto desserts, or any other foods that fit your chosen diet plan.
 Again, this plan is just meant for a five-day stretch.

 Why Is This Diet So Effective?